 Evertaut worked closely with The Royal Court Liverpool Trust and architects Allford Hall Monaghan Morris to create a seating scheme that would modernise and restore the Royal Court to not only improve audience comfort but to enhance the overall theatre experience.

-Detailed seating plans were prepared and approved prior to the installation of 403 chairs in the Circle including a bespoke two seater 'love seat' version of the chair along the back row.
+Detailed seating plans were prepared and approved prior to the installation of the seats which included a bespoke two seater 'love seat' version along the back row.

-The requirement for the balcony seating was to have 454 new seats which would offer a high level of comfort, designed to match the high back style of the original seating.
+The requirement for the balcony was to have 454 new seats which would offer a high level of comfort, designed to match the high back style of the original seating.
 As with the circle seating, Evertaut adapted the Orion VIP chair to meet the client's requirements.

-The chair was supplied with high polished outer back to give it the traditional theatre style but to also fulfill the health and safety requirements due to the high steps in the balcony a high chair back was required for safety.
+The chairs were supplied with a polished high outer back to give it the traditional theatre style but also to comply with health and safety requirements.
+Due to the high steps in the balcony a high chair back was required for safety.

-Detailed seating plans were prepared and approved prior to the installation of 454 chairs in the balcony.
+Once again, detailed seating plans were prepared and approved prior to the installation.

 All of the seats were professionally installed on time and within the agreed budget and the newly refurbished theatre opened with a new play entitled Reds and Blues, written by Dave Kirby.